-So, for this test I timed myself going from vacuum mode to putting on the duster tool (in this example).
+So, for this test we timed ourself going from vacuum mode to putting on the duster tool (in this example).
 How long does it take?

-The Kirby took me 25 seconds to go from vacuuming, shutting off the vacuum, casually strolling to my pretend closet, grabbing the hose and duster tool, returning to the vacuum, taking off the power nozzle, and putting on the hose and duster tool.
+- The Kirby took me 25 seconds to go from vacuuming, shutting off the vacuum, casually strolling to our pretend closet, grabbing the hose and duster tool, returning to the vacuum, taking off the power nozzle, and putting on the hose and duster tool.

 So, accessing the on-board tools was 6 seconds faster on the Dyson than the Kirby.

-Regarding the actual ease of vacuuming (could vacuum with one finger), I would say the Kirby was easier.
+Regarding the actual ease of vacuuming (could vacuum with one finger), we would say the Kirby was easier.
 However, including results for carrying weight and use of tools, the Dyson won.

 TEST #7 - TOOLS AND ACCESSORIES

-Using our Dyson DC14, this model comes with 5 tools (3 of which are on-board).
-Those tools are:
+The Dyson DC14 model comes with only 5 tools (3 of which are on-board):

 - Duster Brush (on-board)